malishav/OSCOAP/draft-selander-ace-object-security.md

   Sender              +---------------------->| Retrieve context with
                       |                       |  Cid = Cid1
                       |                       | Verify request with
-                      |                       |  Receiver
+                      |                       |  Recipient
                       | response:             | Protect response with
                       |  [Token = Token1, ...]|  Sender
 Retrieve context with |<----------------------+
  Token = Token1       |                       |
 Verify request with   |                       |
- Receiver             |                       |
+ Recipient             |                       |
 ~~~~~~~~~~~
 {: #sec-context-ex title="Retrieval and use of the Security Context"}
 {: artwork-align="center"}

-The security context structure contains the following parameters:
+The Common Context structure contains the following parameters:

 * Context Identifier (Cid).
 Variable length byte string that identifies the security context.
 Immutable.

 * Algorithm (Alg).
 Value that identifies the COSE AEAD algorithm to use for encryption.
 Immutable.

+* Base Key (base_key).
+Byte string containing the key used to derive the security context {{sec-context-est-section}}.

+The Sender Context structure contains the following parameters:

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Length is determined by Algorithm.
 Immutable.